Tornado strikes Northern Michigan, causes significant damage

 GAYLORD, Mich.
 (WJRT) - National Weather Service employees confirmed a tornado in Gaylord just before 4:00 p.m.
 Friday afternoon.

-State police say several homes and businesses have been damaged and trees and power lines are blocking roadways leaving thousands without power.
+State police say several homes and businesses have been damaged.
+Trees and power lines are blocking roadways leaving thousands without power.

 Otsego County: Tornado touched down.
 MSP and local resources responding.
 More information to follow as it becomes available. pic.twitter.com/g6SUji8Zxv— @MSPNorthernMI (@mspnorthernmi) May 20, 2022